tvoul/dev-ops-projektuppgift/README.md

 - **newman run test-rest-api/test-customer.postman_collection.json**
 - **newman run test-rest-api/test-admin.postman_collection.json**.

-These tests are gathered and automated to run in the following workflows: name the workflows
+These tests are gathered and automated to run in the following workflow: tests.yml.

 The automated tests need to pass for a merge into our protected branches main and dev to be approved.